Praneetha35/ai-news-agent/README.md

 - **Your voice everywhere** — Set `WRITING_STYLE` (e.g. “direct, practical, slightly witty, no corporate tone”).
 The writer and skimmer both use it so WhatsApp and LinkedIn stay on-brand.
 - **Console-only runs** — Omit WhatsApp env vars if you don’t want to send.
 The pipeline will throw at **send_whatsapp** when it tries to send; to make it optional you could add a “if no WhatsApp config, skip send” branch and still get digest + LinkedIn in console and in **output/**.
 - **LinkedIn-first** — The send step currently prefers **linkedinPosts** over whatsappText when both exist.
 So you can treat the run as “generate two LinkedIn posts and also send them to me on WhatsApp.”
-- **Daily content creators** — Run the agent once a day (manually or via cron).
-You get a fresh digest and two LinkedIn posts every time, so you always have something to review and post.
-No more “what do I write about today?”
 - **Scheduled digest** — Use the built-in scheduler: `npm run schedule` runs the pipeline once on startup and then every day at **8:00 AM** (or set `SCHEDULE_CRON` for a custom time).
 No system cron needed.
 - **Repurposing** — Use **output/digest-*.json** to drive a simple site, newsletter, or Slack bot: the structured curated + skimmed + final copy is already there.